PierrickCh/TextureAutoEncoder/README.md

 ![Palette](imgs/nuancier.png)

-Walk in W space with fixed spatial noise ralization.
+This animation shows the synthesis result for a smoothly moving texture descriptor $w$ in latent space.
+The spatial noise ralization is fixed.

 ![Palette](imgs/w_walk.gif)